Mandy Lieu: Model

-Mandy Lieu rose to fame in a shampoo commercial in Malaysia, which led a new chapter in her life.
+Lieu rose to fame in a shampoo commercial in Malaysia, which led a new chapter in her life.
 She then moved to Tokyo at age 17, one year later she arrived in Hong Kong.
 She repeatedly and frequently featured on the cover of many magazines, including More, Me, HIM, Marie Claire, Fashion & Beauty, Wedding Deluxe, Ketchup, Darizi, Elle Wedding.
 Lieu face has been used as the face of many campaigns, like Hugo Boss, TAG Heuer Watch, Max & Co., Salvatore Ferragamo, Marc by Marc Jacobs, Dior, Omega to HK Fashion Week, Ted Baker, Miu Miu, Mulberry, Shiseido, and Swarovski.

 Acting

-In 2012, Mandy broke into film by playing a supporting role in Tai Chi 0.
+In 2012, Lieu broke into film by playing a supporting role in Tai Chi 0.
 Her career path kept expanding with box-office successes like Black & White: The Dawn of Justice (2014) and To the Fore (2015).

 Personal life

-Growing up in multicultural country, Mandy Lieu is multilingual and can speak Malay, Cantonese, Mandarin, English, and Japanese.
+Growing up in multicultural country, Lieu is multilingual and can speak Malay, Cantonese, Mandarin, English, and Japanese.

-Mandy Lieu stated that she does not officially have a Chinese name despite the rumour that her Chinese name is 劉碧麗.
+Lieu stated that she does not officially have a Chinese name despite the rumour that her Chinese name is 劉碧麗.
 She said that 劉碧麗 is a name created by netizens, and she later accepted this name as it became too widespread.

-In 2020, Mandy Lieu bought Ewhurst Park estate, near Basingstoke, with the intent to change the 925-acre estate to produce food for her restaurant and rewild parts of it.
+In 2020, Lieu bought Ewhurst Park estate, near Basingstoke, with the intent to change the 925-acre estate to produce food for her restaurant and rewild parts of it.
 In 2023, a pair of beavers to be released on the grounds, thereby reintroducing beavers in Hampshire, where they became extinct 400 years ago.

 Relationship

-Mandy Lieu dated Bolin Chen for three years before they broke up in 2011.
-She gave birth to a daughter on 20 May 2015 fathered by the already married Macau casino tycoon Alvin Chau (Chau Cheok Wa's).
-Mandy Lieu had dated Alvin Chau for over five years but it ended when he refused to divorce his wife Heidi Chan.
-Subsequently, Alvin Chau paid her HK$300 million (RM158 million) as a “breakup fee” in November 2019.
+Lieu dated Bolin Chen for three years before they broke up in 2011.
+She gave birth to a daughter on 20 May 2015, fathered by the already married Macau casino tycoon Alvin Chau (Chau Cheok Wa's).
+Lieu had dated Chau for over five years but it ended when he refused to divorce his wife Heidi Chan.
+Subsequently, Chau paid her HK$300 million (RM158 million) as a "breakup fee" in November 2019.